Alex Chalk suggests Government is not prepared to toughen up Rwanda Bill

 Earlier, James Cleverly insisted the Safety of Rwanda Bill will not be killed by rebel MPs as he sought to play down fractures in the Tory ranks following days of bitter division.

-When it was put to him that right-wing factions, including the ERG, chaired by Mark Francois, will vote the Bill down in the new year, the Home Secretary told Sky News: “That’s your assertion.
-I don’t agree.”
+The Home Secretary said he wants to continue to work with the Conservative right to “understand their thinking”.

-He added: “I will talk to Mark and I’ll talk to others, of course, to understand their thinking on this and try to harvest their ideas to make things better.
+“But I can’t see if someone’s got a concern that the Bill might not be as strong as they would like, killing the Bill doesn’t strike me as the best way of doing that, because if the Bill isn’t on the statute books it can’t possibly succeed,” he told Sky News.

-“But I can’t see if someone’s got a concern that the Bill might not be as strong as they would like, killing the Bill doesn’t strike me as the best way of doing that, because if the Bill isn’t on the statute books it can’t possibly succeed.”
+Former home secretary Suella Braverman, who was among the high-profile Tories to abstain, tweeted: “While the Bill has some positive elements, the truth is that it will not stop the boats because there are too many loopholes.

 Tuesday’s vote saw dozens abstain but no Tories vote against the legislation, with MPs approving it at second reading by 313 to 269, giving the Government a majority of 44.